loafjs/loaf-dom/readme.md

 ## Notice
 This is unstable because it is an early version.
 There are many disadvantages.
-I look forward to intellectual and code review.
-Thank you.
+I look forward to advice and code reviews. thank you.

 ## Install
 ```